Discover Amsterdam: Tips and Tricks for a Perfect Visit

 While renting a bike may seem like a must-do Amsterdam experience, it's not always the best idea.
 Biking in Amsterdam requires skill and confidence, as the city is renowned for its busy bike lanes and assertive cyclists.
 If you're unfamiliar with cycling in cities, please do yourself a favor and don’t do it.
 Besides, walking allows you to experience Amsterdam's unique atmosphere and discover hidden gems along the way.

 Oh, before I forget… one crucial tip: always stay on the pavement.
-The bike lanes are typically darker, so you should be able to differentiate the two.
-Please pay attention when you’re walking where the pavement is and where the bike lines.
+The bike lanes are typically a brighter color, so you should be able to differentiate the two.
+Please pay attention when you’re walking where the pavement is and where the bike lanes are.
 Trust me, you'll thank yourself later!

 How can I explore Amsterdam on a budget?